Natejoestev/Modded-BrainFk/README.md

 # how to run
 CMD `python ModdedBrainFK.py` to open console
 CMD `python ModdedBrainFK.py FILE.EXT` runs code in that file

+# errors
+if you run some code and the interpretur crashes plece make an issue on this repo including:
+1. a screenshot of the error or just the error itself as text,
+2. the code you ran
+and i will fix the error and update it

 # Credit
 Made by: [Natejoestev](https://github.com/Natejoestev)
 Bassed on: [BrainFk](https://esolangs.org/wiki/Brainfuck)